rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 - Enjoyable to use on a mobile device
 - Accessible to as many people as possible
-- Real time solid modeling with boolean operations
+- Real-time solid modeling with boolean operations
 - Non-destructive editing and robustness to prevent data loss
 - Intuitive manipulation by projecting from the screen glass into 3D space
 - Export to the most widely used formats, such as glTF, USDZ, and STL for 3D printing

-These goals have lead to an unique interface.
+These goals have led to a unique interface.

 [noumenal-website]: https://noumenal.app
 [noumenal-discord]: https://discord.gg/PFeZQE48gG